mauritzn/deno-config/README.md

 ### author

 Who the author of the project is, can be either an object, or a string.
+Can include name, email and URL.

 **String:** `"Barney Rubble <b@rubble.com> (http://barnyrubble.tumblr.com/)"`